trackit/prowler-json-to-pdf-api/README.md

 -   `cdk synth` emits the synthesized CloudFormation template
 -   `cdk deploy` deploy this stack to your default AWS account/region

+After the first deployment the Code Deploy will take care of on deploy every change made in the main branch.
 ## API Gateway

 ### POST /convert-json-prowler-report-to-pdf